tapis-project/documentation/source/technical/systems.rst

 Effective User
   The user name to use when accessing the system.
 Referred to as *effectiveUserId.*
-  A specific user (such as a service account) or the dynamic user ``${apiUserId}`` Default authorization method
+  A specific user (such as a service account) or the dynamic user ``${apiUserId}`` Default authentication method
-  How access authorization is handled by default.
-Authorization method can also be specified as part of a request.
+  How access authentication is handled by default.
+Authentication method can also be specified as part of a request.
   Supported methods: PASSWORD, PKI_KEYS, ACCESS_KEY.
 Bucket name